Enhanced strong interaction effect in synthetic spin-orbit coupling with mixed spin symmetry

 The pair correlation of the ground state $\Psi_{\text{GS}}(x_1,x_2,x_3)$ is defined as

 where two of the spatial degrees are kept and the other is integrated out.
 In the second quantisation representation it is given by

 with $\phi_i(x)$ the $i$th eigenstate of the harmonic oscillator and $N=3$ particle number~\cite{Mujal2017Quantum}.
-The pair correlation of the free particle system is given by a two-dimensional Gaussian function, $\rho_2(x,y)=|\phi_0(x)|^2|\phi_0(y)|^2$.
+The pair correlation of non-interacting particles is given by a two-dimensional Gaussian function, $\rho_2(x,y)=|\phi_0(x)|^2|\phi_0(y)|^2$.
 In the limit of strong interactions $g_{\downarrow\uparrow},g\to\infty$, the system corresponds to Tonks-Girardeau gas (TG) gas and behaves as (spinless) fermions~\cite{Tonks1936Complete,Lieb1963Exact,Garcia2014Quantum}, and particularly the density profile corresponds to that of the free fermions, $|\Psi_{\text{TG}}(x_1,x_2,x_3)|=|\Psi_{\text{F}}(x_1,x_2,x_3)|$.
 Therefore, the pair correlation in the limit can be calculated analytically by using the wavefunction of three free fermions trapped in the harmonic potential, given by

 and is plotted for reference in the right panel in Fig.~\ref{fig:pair_g12}.